jensendarren/gitlab-kubernetes-aws-eks/README.md

-# Deploy an app to Kubernetets running on AWS EKS via GitLab AutoDevops
+# Deploy an app to Kubernetes running on AWS EKS via GitLab AutoDevOps

-In order to achived this we need:
+In order to achive this we need:

 * A K8S cluster setup in AWS
 * A Gitlab account